($1,082) Cost to ship a car from Miami, FL to Grand Rapids, MI

 The time of the year

-Seasonal demand and weather conditions in both Miami and Grand Rapids can impact car shipping prices.
+Both seasonal trends and local weather in Miami and Grand Rapids can influence what you’ll pay for car shipping.

 There are two basic seasons in Miami, a hot and wet season from May through October, and a warm and dry season from November through April.
 During the hot and wet season, daily thundershowers occur in the humid unstable air masses.
 Hurricane season officially runs from June 1 through November 30, although hurricanes can develop beyond those dates.
 Be sure to check your weather app, especially during June through November to avoid hurricanes.